gavieeen/precision-time-server/README.md

 2. What did you learn as a result of doing your project?

+I learned how to utilize modern real-time dashboarding tools to integrate low-level GNSS and PPS timing hardware.
+In terms of technical skills, I learned how to

+- Parse live GPSD output and computing precision timing metrics like jitter.

+- Write custom Telegraf plugins using exec to pipe real-time sensor data into a monitoring pipeline.

+- Visualize metrics in Grafana and troubleshooting missing/incomplete data.

+Overall, this project helped me develop core technical skills as well as professional project experiences that will help me continue to work on tangible and impactful projects in the future that can help change our understanding of technology for the better.

 3. If you had a time machine and could go back to the beginning, what would you have done differently?

+- Created a shared configuration backup/playbook earlier to ensure consistent setup across team members.

+- Established metric output formats earlier (especially Prometheus vs. Influx) to avoid reworking the telegraf-gps.sh script multiple times.

 4. If you were to continue working on this project, what would you continue to do to improve it, how, and why?

+- Building Grafana dashboards for alerting (e.g., if jitter > 50µs) using thresholds and annotations.

+- Containerizing the whole stack (GPSD + Telegraf + Prometheus + Grafana) with Docker for portability and reproducibility.

+- Logging GPSD restarts and hardware errors using journald or syslog integration, which is critical for diagnosing sync issues in production systems.

 5. What advice do you offer to future students taking this course and working on their semester-long project (besides “start earlier”… everyone ALWAYS says that).
 Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.

+- Back up your config files constantly — and treat them like source code.
+→ One small change to a Telegraf or GPSD configuration file can break your entire pipeline and take hours to debug, especially when dealing with edge-case hardware like PPS.
+We found that keeping a running archive of our .conf files, shell scripts, and modified systemd service overrides saved us from major regressions.

+- Get the full pipeline working end-to-end — even with fake data — as early as possible.
+→ It’s tempting to focus a lot on the hardware (ex., getting GPS lock) or the UI (Grafana panels), but nothing reveals design gaps like running actual live data through the whole stack.
+We spent more time than expected debugging why metrics weren’t showing up in Grafana only to realize it was a Prometheus formatting mismatch from our Telegraf exec script.

 ### 9.3.
 Gavin Ebenezer